 Watch the video that Crystal created of 2015’s inspiring day.

 Hiking enthusiasts are encouraged to begin their training in the Spring in the Sacramento and Foothills area.
-This year’s “Night of Triumph” at REI to learn about suggested gear and boots for our region has been cancelled due to COVID-19.
-But our team at Triumph is happy to share suggestions on hiking needs.
+Our team at Triumph is happy to share suggestions on hiking equipment needs.

 We offer several ways for companies to support our team’s efforts.
 Each week from July through September, we track our progress on social media with photos, videos, and individual fundraising asks.
 Opportunities exist to brand photos, video, T-shirts, and gear.
 Provide the necessary equipment to hikers and survivors.
 Provide an opportunity for cancer survivors to do something extraordinary.